 We work hard to achieve our goals and we take care of each other.
 We know that it is important to attain results.
 And we achieve better results if we also have fun at work!

 Kvdcars operates within the business areas of auction sales and valuation services online.
-The KVD Group includes the marketplaces Kvdcars and KVDpro in addition to the valuation company Bilpriser.
-KVD Group has been owned by the private equity company Ratos since 2010.
+The KVD Group includes the marketplaces Kvdcars and Kvdpro in addition to the valuation company Bilpriser and the motorhome and caravan seller Forsbergs Fritidscenter.
+The KVD Group has been owned since 2010 by Ratos, a Nordic listed company group.